Fiserv/Commerce-Hub/docs/Resources/Guides/Partners/PFAC/Split-Settlement.md

 ---
-tags: [Payment Faciliator]
+tags: [Payment Faciliator, Settlement]
 ---

 # Payment Faciliator Split Settlement

 Split settlement transaction defines how a transaction should be distributed between proccessing and non-processing MIDs to take Revenue, Fees, Reserves, and Hold amounts.

+---

 ## Request Variables